 The Center also tracks student need by our waiting list.
 Most semesters there are over 300 families waiting to receive child care services demonstrating the profound need for child care services at Cal State L.A.

-The contact person for this proposal is Patricia Ramirez-Ulloa, Children's Center Director.
+The contact person for this proposal is James Goodrich, Children's Center Director at ext.
+3-2470.